About the Book

 On a map, find West Virginia.
 Talk about the size, the shape, and the location of this state.
 Mention that West Virginia is known as the Mountain State.
 Gather pictures that show the mountains, steep hills, and rugged landscape of this place.
 Explain that Appalachia refers to the area between the Allegheny Highland in the Appalachian Mountains, and the Allegheny Plateau.
 As a group, collect facts and information about West Virginia and coal mines.

-Locate Knoxville, Tennessee on a map.
+Then, locate Knoxville, Tennessee on a map.
 Determine which region of the country this state is in and, where it is in relation to West Virginia.
 Barry Moser, the illustrator of this book, was raised in Tennessee.
 Read aloud “About the Illustrator” on the last page of the book.
 Display books, pictures, and brochures on Tennessee.
 Spotlight the Great Smoky Mountains, Chattanooga, Knoxville, and Nashville.

-Take a class survey.
 Mention that some people never leave Appalachia.
 Explain that those who do often come back.
 Develop the concept that some people live in the same place for their whole lives.
 Others may move around often.
 Survey the class.
 Find out how many youngsters have lived in the same place since they were born.
 Determine how many moved once since birth.
 Ask how many moved more than once.
 Show your findings on a pictograph.

-Share details on Appalachia.
 Talk about how authors use words to take readers to places they remember.
 Then, see what students remember about Appalachia.
 Have them think of words that can be use under each heading.